Murray1991/bananagame/README.md

 # Banana
 Banana is a simple project made few years ago for a universitary exam.
-It's a platform 2d game with game editor that uses HTML5 canvas with javascript API.
+It's a platform 2d game that uses HTML5 canvas with javascript API.
 No additional frameworks are used.

 ## The goal
 The goal is to take all the stars, that's all folks!
 You can find [here](http://onlybananas.altervista.org/bananagame/) a playable version of this game.
 It works on chrome only.